career planning for contractors within the public sector.

 opportunities within the public sector.

 The growing diversity of career paths in the public sector workforce means that with effective planning you can find new opportunities.
 Federal and state government agencies will advance experienced contractors to higher levels within your grade band or to higher grades, including to management levels and are also looking to attract new contractors with their fresh perspectives and knowledge.
-Currently, Randstad Consultants are finding contractors with skills in data and digital, health, customer relations, citizen experience and user centred design are in high demand.
+Currently, Randstad Consultants are finding contractors with skills in data and digital, health, customer relations, citizen experience and user-centred design are in high demand.

 Once the goal might have been a permanent position for a contractor, but now a contractor can achieve career progression with the flexibility that comes with their independence.
 To do this, you must have a clear understanding and skills of government processes within the public service, and build a strong network of contacts via interagency cooperation.
-And also, make the most of life long learning so that you are skilled and able to take up new contracting opportunities that progress your career.
+And also, make the most of lifelong learning so that you are skilled and able to take up new contracting opportunities that progress your career.

 pair life long learning to the competency framework.

 Whilst for many contractors there will be no evaluation process or clear pathway for promotion, a basic starting point that all staff members should measure themselves against is the competency framework.
-It is a description of the capabilities a candidate must demonstrate to effectively perform in role, and is used to assess employees from managing their performances, capability development and career planning to ensure they meet the needs of the organisation.
+It is a description of the capabilities a candidate must demonstrate to effectively perform in the role, and is used to assess employees from managing their performances, capability development and career planning to ensure they meet the needs of the organisation.

 Amelia O’Carrigan, Associate Director Public Sector at Randstad said,